CIA Created 'CherryBlossom' Toolkit For Hacking Hundreds of Routers Models

 What this leak would seem to do would be to correct the mistake the CIA made by failing to disclose vulnerabilities to vendors so they could use it themselves.
 Pretty much the only way to criticize Wikileaks here is

 Can this infect 3rd party firmware?
-(Score:1)
+(Score:2, Interesting)

 For example Tomato, DD-WRT, OpenWRT, and all the variants that are so popular on commodity hardware.